jusstjess/second-phase-project-main/public/notes.md

    `create-react-app`.
 2. ✅Your app should use at least 3 components in a way that keeps your code well organized.
-3. 🎯There should be at least 2 client-side routes using [React Router][react-router].
+3. ✅There should be at least 2 client-side routes using [React Router][react-router].
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.              |